 Have you ever paused in the middle of a sentence, second-guessing the correctness of a plural form?
 It’s a common linguistic quirk that even seasoned writers and speakers stumble upon—the irregular plural.
 These linguistic oddities defy the predictable patterns we often associate with forming plurals in English.
-From mice and geese to teeth, feet, and oxen, these irregular plurals not only sound wrong but also challenge our understanding of the language’s rules.
+From mice and geese to teeth, feet, and oxen, these irregular plural nouns not only sound wrong but also challenge our understanding of the language’s rules.
 In this article, we’ll delve into some fascinating forms of irregular plurals, exploring their origins, usage, and why some of them continue to trip us up—even when we think we’ve got them figured out.

 1.

 The plural form of “beef” when referring to cattle is “beeves.”
 However, if you’re discussing disputes between celebrities on Twitter, those are referred to as “beefs.”
+This distinction highlights how irregular plural nouns can vary in meaning based on context.

 2.